Student Support Services

 International Student Services

-The International Student Resources office, in conjunction with other college offices, attempts to meet the individual academic, social and other intangible needs of international students.
+The International Student Resources team, in conjunction with other college offices, attempts to meet the individual academic, social and other intangible needs of international students.
 At SUNY Morrisville, an emphasis is placed on students becoming actively engaged in learning from their American experience.
 The college encourages and supports this approach to international education.
 International students at SUNY Morrisville are successfully participating in the classroom, living with their American counterparts in residence halls, competing on sports teams and are leaders in student clubs.

 The SUNY Morrisville Library is an innovative learning environment dedicated to empowering all members of the college community to become confident and independent thinkers guided by the effective use of information resources.